Skip to content

 Here’s a review to get a sense of the plot from Amazon:

-“When Moss, a young Algonquian boy, accidentally broke his grandfather’s wampum on the morning that he was already dreading enough; his bad luck just got worse.
+“When Moss, a young Algonquian boy, accidentally broke his grandfather’s wampum on the morning that he was already dreading enough, his bad luck just got worse.
 When he showed the broken wampum to his grandfather, his grandfather said that he would just have to replace the old story with his own story and use the wampum’s beads to tell the story.
 He was to finish the story before the guests came that evening.
 When Moss refused to help with the preparations, he told his parents that he would run away before he ate with them.
 Moss left the village while he followed another Native American girl named Trouble.
 He followed her into the woods, even though she asked him not to.
 When Moss first told her that he was going on his away time, she did not believe him.
-Even though he was lying, she was persuaded when he adventured into the forest by himself.
+Even though he was lying, she was persuaded when he ventured into the forest by himself.
 He found an animal in the forest that helped him dig deep into his heart and pull out the real Moss.
 When he found that he was lost, he became discouraged and walked in one direction.
-He came upon Trouble who showed him the way back.
-Moss is unhappy that the guests were coming and thought he might not return to the village.
+He came upon Trouble, who showed him the way back.
+Moss is unhappy that the guests are coming and thinks he might not return to the village.
 I recommend this book to children from ages 8-12 who enjoy exciting stories.”

 As I Enfold You in Petals (The Spirit of Denedeh, Vol. 2) by Richard Van Camp and Scott B. Henderson, illustrated by Donoval Vaciuk

 Curtis has returned to Fort Smith, newly sober and motivated to save his town.
-His grandfather had the help of the Little People who healed the sick but they vanished when he died.
-Curtis offers, Benny the Bootlegger, a gift in return for his grandfather’s house and hopes to get the Little People to return so he can rebuild hope in his community.
+His grandfather had the help of the Little People, who healed the sick, but they vanished when he died.
+Curtis offers Benny the Bootlegger a gift in return for his grandfather’s house and hopes to get the Little People to return so he can rebuild hope in his community.
 This graphic novel references Inuit culture through the traditional tattoos featured on the characters. [young adult graphic novel, ages 12 and up]

 Native American Books that are NOT #OwnVoices for Kids Honorable Mentions